wurli/tidyverse-dev-bot/news-files-annotated/googledrive.md

 !begin-bullets-17!

+-   !begin-bullet!
--   All functions that create a new item or rename/move an existing item have gained an `overwrite` argument.
+    All functions that create a new item or rename/move an existing item have gained an `overwrite` argument.
+    !end-bullet!
+-   !begin-bullet!
--   `drive_put()` is a new convenience wrapper that figures out whether to call `drive_upload()` or `drive_update()`.
+    `drive_put()` is a new convenience wrapper that figures out whether to call `drive_upload()` or `drive_update()`.
+    !end-bullet!

 !end-bullets-17!